frye/ecommerce-backend/README.md

 - run ```npm i``` to install dependencies

 ## How to use
 To use the application launch it with ```node server.js``` and use either postman or insomnia to access the api endpoints.
+This [YouTube video](https://youtu.be/jRvp8O1Ban8) provides a quick walkthrough of getting the API set up and used with insomnia.